Exmoor National Park, Somerset

 Dunkery Beacon is the highest point in the whole of Exmoor and it's worth the trek to the summit for the spectacular views, so put on your boots, do it.
 Take an amble through Horner Wood where the rocks and boulders are carpeted with moss, giving an other-worldly feel, or along the river at Watersmeet, prolific with bluebells in the springtime.
 Walk there from Lynmouth and have a proper job cream tea before heading back.

 Sit and watch the world go by down at Porlock Weir, cross the River Barle on the anicent clapper bridge at Tarr Steps, see the quintessential chocolate-boxy world of Selworthy Green and stop for a slice of cake in Periwinkle Tea Room; stroll up the wooded cliff to Culbone Church, the smallest parish church in Engand that's still used for services.
-There is so much to discover, all equally beautiful - Heddon Valley, Woody Bay, The Hangman Hills, Grabbist Ridge and Hurlstone Point, all will take your breath away.
+There is so much to discover, all equally beautiful - Heddon Valley, Grabbist Ridge and Hurlstone Point, the secluded cove of Woody Bay; all will take your breath away.